Sailing & Exploring Jura and Mull

-Discover the islands of Mull, Jura and Colonsay with comfy sailing yacht Steady.
+Discover the Hebrides under sail as you explore the islands of Mull, Jura and Colonsay with comfy sailing yacht Steady.

 Joining Steady in Oban, Scotland as she takes you on a Hebridean voyage of discovery to the islands of Mull, Jura and Colonsay; each with their own unique, fascinating personality and dramatic landscapes.

 This voyage is perfect for those wanting to explore the harder to reach islands that make up the Hebrides and get to grips with sailing on a modern rig under the guidance of a friendly crew.
 Discover remote anchorages, castle ruins and wonderful wildlife watching opportunities.

 Your Sailing Area

 The Hebrides is considered to be one the most interesting sailing locations in the UK with hundreds of uninhabited islands and hard to reach locations waiting to be discovered.
 Exploring the Hebrides under sail is certainly the best way to see this diverse, panoramic landscape.
 This voyage will focus on exploring the Isles of Mull and the Southerly islands of Jura and Colonsay, each with its very own unique personality and quirk.

 The second largest island in the inner Hebrides, the Isle of Mull is renowned for its abundant wildlife.
 From dolphins to whales, to sea eagles and puffins on Lunga, there is plenty to watch both from the water and on the land.
 Mull is home to the iconic harbour side village of Tobermory where colourful houses line the waterfront while Jura boats vast scenic landscapes, rolling hills and famous whisky distilleries.